 Ofsted has consistently graded the Academy as a 'good' school in all four inspections since opening, including most recently in January 2017.
-Students' achievements in 2018 were excellent at A-level, with 90% of students gaining places at their first-choice universities and half of these being with Russell Group institutions.
-At GCSE, and despite a cohort with high levels of disadvantage and SEND, progress was around the national average, showing highly significant year-on-year improvement across every measure.
-2018 GCSE thresholds were the highest in the Academy's 15 year history with over two-thirds of students gaining 4+ in English and Maths GCSEs, and nearly half gaining 5+ in both subjects.
+Students' achievements are excellent at A-level, with typically 90% of students gaining places at their first-choice universities and half of these being with Russell Group institutions.
+At GCSE, and despite a cohort with high levels of disadvantage and SEND, progress is around the national average (although above average when viewed contextually), showing highly significant year-on-year improvement across every measure.

-The school's growing population of 1,200 students includes 5-10% who are supported through a specialist SEN resource base being Deaf and Hearing Impairment (DHI), Visual Impairment (VI) and Higher Learning Needs (HLN).
+The school's growing population of 1,300+ students includes 5-10% who are supported through a specialist SEN resource base being Deaf and Hearing Impairment (DHI), Visual Impairment (VI) and Higher Learning Needs (HLN).
 The proportion of students supported with a Statement of Special Educational Need or EHCP is around triple the national average, with students being exceptionally well integrated into mainstream provision.
 The proportion of students who are disadvantaged, and therefore eligible for Pupil Premium is above national average at around 40%.
 Whilst identifying and addressing students' difficulties, there is an overwhelmingly pervasive culture of the highest expectations of all students.
 A programme of continuous investment and improvement in the infrastructure and facilities means that the 'built environment' reinforces the message of high quality and respect to students and staff.